2021 KICKBALL LEAGUE OF ROCHESTER RULES

 *An incoming ball cannot be a trapped against the ground for an out.
 A caught fly ball or must be kept cleanly off the ground to secure an out.

-Games are official at the end of the 5th inning (or middle of the 5th if the home team leads.)
+Games are deemed official at the end of the 5th inning (or middle of the 5th if the home team leads).
+Games are subject to the mercy rule only after they have been deemed official.

-There is a 10 run mercy rule enforced at the end of the 5th inning and any end of inning thereafter (or middle of the 5th if the home team leads by 10).
-When enforced, the game is automatically over and the team in the lead wins (when they have exactly 10 more runs than the other team).
-The inning does not finish out when enforced if the home team leads.
+When enforced, the game is automatically over and the team in the lead wins.
 The mercy rule applies to all versions of KLOR kickball, however games can continue for fun when time/daylight permits and both teams agree to continue playing.

 Games are scheduled to last for either 7 innings, until the next game is scheduled, or when daylight runs out; whichever comes first.